VincentBoillotDevalliere/edge-og/USAGE_GUIDE.md

-# 📖 Template Parameters Guide - Edge-OG
+# 📖 Usage Guide - Edge-OG

-Complete documentation for testing all templates and parameter combinations in the Edge-OG service.
+Complete documentation for using all templates, parameters, and advanced features in the Edge-OG service.

+**🚀 New in CG-4**: Custom Font URL support for advanced typography control with your own font files!

 ## 🎯 Quick Test URLs